-Water honeysuckles thoroughly after planting, and give them a good soaking once a week until the roots become established.
-Mature plants are more drought tolerant and can get by on less water, but they are happier growing in evenly moist (not soggy) soil.
-Applying a layer of mulch around the root zone will help to retain moisture and reduce the need for watering during hot, dry conditions.
+Water thoroughly after planting, and once a week until established.
+Mature plants are more drought tolerant, but do best in evenly moist (not soggy) soil.
+Apply a layer of mulch around the root zone to retain moisture and reduce the need for watering during hot, dry conditions.

 Honeysuckles don’t need big doses of fertilizer to produce a bounty of blooms.
 In fact, overfertilizing will often stimulate foliage growth rather than yielding more flowers.
 After your plants become established, an annual spring feeding with a general-purpose fertilizer is all they need.

 Honeysuckle blooms on old or new growth, depending on the variety, so it’s important to know which kind you have.